Views: 315 Author: Site Editor Publish Time: 2025-12-28 Origin: Site

 |---|---|---|

-| Heat Distribution | Internal heat, dries from within | External heat, dries from outside |
+| Heat Distribution | Internal heat dries from within | External heat dries from the outside |

 | Drying Time | Faster, more efficient | Slower, less efficient |